tubakrc/AIResearchAssistant/README.md

 ## 🚀 Features

 🔍 Searches **DuckDuckGo** and **Wikipedia** via LangChain tools
-🧑‍🔬 Uses **Gemini-2.5-pro** to generate structured research summaries
+🧑‍🔬 Uses **Gemini-2.5-flash** to generate structured research summaries
 📄 Exports results to a **timestamped text file**
 📥 User can download the result as `.txt` directly from the UI
 🌐 Clean Streamlit UI for easy interaction
-📦 Modular code structure, easy to extend with new tools or agents
+📦 Modular code structure, easy to extend with new tools or agents 🪿 DuckDuckGo retry logic — rate limit'te 3 trial + exponential backoff 📞 Gemini native function calling — solved JSON parse error

 ---